This post contains affiliate links.

 Like anything, it just requires some getting used to.
 And judgments here should be reserved.

-It is to be assumed that anyone who is seriously considering purchasing a Fisher-Price Wild Thing has done at least some research on the product.
+It is assumed that anyone seriously considering purchasing a Fisher-Price Wild Thing has done at least some research on the product.
 As such, they will likely be aware that this vehicle is only intended for use by a single person.
 However, it is still worth considering this as a potential drawback.

 Many of the other Power Wheels, such as those modeled after the Ford Raptor, can fit a driver as well as a passenger.
 This is ideal for those who anticipate more than one child will want to share in the fun.

-If only one person is planning to use the Wild Thing solely, you can overlook this as a con entirely.
+If only one person plans to use the Wild Thing solely, you can overlook this as a con entirely.

 This next con on this list may seem arbitrary and subjective, but to many fans of the Power Wheels brand, it will be a big deal, and that is the look.